evertec/athmovil-javascript-api/README.md

 - `**fee**`: Fee to be charged in the transaction.
 - `**netAmount**`: Net amount of the transaction
 - `**totalRefundedAmount**`:  amount to be refunded from the original transaction.
-- `**metadata1**`: variable that can be left empty or filled with additional transaction information.
-Max length 40 characters.
+- `**metadata1**`: variable that can be filled with additional transaction information.
+For example store ID, location,etc. Max length 40 characters.
-- `**metadata2**`: variable that can be left empty or filled with additional transaction information.
-Max length 40 characters.
+- `**metadata2**`: variable that can be filled with additional transaction information.
+For example store ID, location,etc. Max length 40 characters.
 - `**items**`: Items paid in the transaction.